webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/needs-no-weapon.md

+---
+aliases:
----,aliases:,- needs no weapon,tags:,- Compendium/CSRD/en/Foci,---
+- needs no weapon
+tags:
+- Compendium/CSRD/en/Foci
+---

 Powerful punches, kicks, elbows, knees, and full body movements are all the weapons you need.
  ### Intrusion